 She derives inspiration from dreams, myth, literature, and especially from the nature spirits in Crestone, Colorado, where she lives.
 Recognized as a spiritual “power place” where seekers and retreatants come to access inner wisdom, the San Luis Valley and surrounding Sangre de Cristo mountain range set the stage for a mystical environment where “the veil is thinner.”

 The nature of the encaustic monotype process leaves an element of chance to each creation, adding to the mystery of how co-creation occurs.
-Chagall, Rothko, Bonnard and Chris Ofili serve as inspiration on her path as an artist.
-Drawing on her 25 years as a devoted practitioner and teacher of yoga and meditation, she shows how the wisdom of spiritual practice evolves into the ultimate act of authentic creation.
+Drawing on her 25 years as a devoted practitioner and teacher of yoga and meditation, her spiritual practice has gradually evolved into making art.

 To learn more about her teaching, counseling and writings, please visit www.KimRoberts.Co